thehapyone/FastestRplidar/README.md

 The idea of using C++ for the underlying codebase is to give it the performance boost that was lacking in similar [RPLidar Library](https://github.com/SkoltechRobotics/rplidar).

+You can read more about this library in my blog [thehapyone - A Fast RPLidarA2 Python Library](https://thehapyone.com/a-fast-rplidara2-python-library-for-the-raspberry-pi/)

 ## Compatibility
  - Python 3.
 Won't work with Python 2 unless re-complied.